eajitesh/Reporting-Solution-on-AWS/README.md

 * AWS ElasticBeanstalk
 * AWS EC2

-## Continuous Delivery of Containerized ETL Jobs, Reporting Apps on AWS
+## Continuous Delivery of Reporting Apps to AWS

 Following is done to continuously deliver reporting app and containerized ETL jobs to AWS: